 Where do we stay?

 Our hotels are specifically chosen to be in safe areas and well-suited to facilitating group supervision.
 We stay in centrally located accommodations, usually within walking distance of the main attractions.
 This means we do not use large, impersonal chain hotels on the outskirts of cities.
 We prefer to select smaller, family-run hotels where we establish personal relationships with the owners.

-In Bergen, Oslo, Copenhagen, Gothenburg and Stockholm we stay in modern, convenient hotels right in the city center, in close proximity to all the attractions and transit networks.
-For example our Stockholm hotel is a 5 minute walk from Gamla Stan.
-In Voss we stay right on Lake Vangsvatnet.
+In Bergen, Oslo, Copenhagen, and Stockholm we stay in modern, convenient hotels right in the city center, in proximity to all the attractions and transit networks.
+For example, our Stockholm hotel is a 5-minute walk from Gamla Stan.
+In Voss, we stay right on Lake Vangsvatnet.

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for a trip.